Huguitis/aoi.js-documentation/src/functions/Calling/color.md

 ---
 title: $color
-description: $color will change the color to an embed.
+description: $color will change the color of an embed.
 id: color
 ---

-`$color` will change the color to an embed
+`$color` will change the color of an embed

 ## Usage